newrelic/video-agent-roku/README.md

 nrSendHttpResponse(nr as Object, _url as String, msg as Object) as Void

 Description:
-	Send an HTTP_RESPONSE event of type VideoCustomAction.
+	Send an HTTP_RESPONSE event of type RokuSystem.

 Arguments:
 	nr: New Relic Agent object.